Forging Relationship-Becoming Lighting.

 You will fall.
 It’s going to happen; I cannot make this comfortable for you.
 It will see you undone and messy, the world you hold as a solid concept will test you in ways that, from a distance, seem acceptable - nonetheless, remind you when in proximity that the human nature of connection will speak to the rising witch fire that stirs beneath.
 Like a caged wolf, that which you avoid will rise to hunt you.

 And you will find a love that is so unshakable, so soul-singing, that no feeble ounce of pain will shake it from your being.
-So strong, in fact, that it will follow you through lifetimes and incarnations to serenade your souls again and again.
-It will whisper infallible truths, dare grander connections and feed fonts of enamouring desire to guide you.
-It will be so beautiful that even when you have forgotten, it will shake your fortress of normalcy and serve you to the maw of your greatest dreams.
+So strong in fact, that it will follow you through lifetimes and incarnations, to serenade your souls again and again.
+It will whisper infallible truths, dare grander connections and feed the fonts of enamouring desire, to guide you.
+It will be so beautiful that even when you have forgotten your way, it will shake your fortress of normalcy and serve you to the maw of your greatest dreams.

 Close your eyes, picture this - no, feel this:

 The waves strike the stones beneath.
-The roar of the open ocean moves like a hungry beast, eating away at the slate painted black by the shimmering wet of salt and brine.
-Barnacles latch on to the stones like razors or teeth and capture the moonlight and reflect it back as if to compete with the dark depths beneath it, that the great sea cloaks and stirs about you, two mighty maws locked in a kiss.
-Here, a sound is heard locked in the wind, notable only by the careful and curious, those sensitive to the wyrd flutter of magick that dusts the landscape.
-A hum of a strange and wyrd melody hidden just beneath the choir of wind and frothing water that dominates this open stadium of land to sea.
-The darkness, like a thick clouded blanket, seems to fill every crevice of wind-swept coastal rosemary and warped banksia, as if a shawl to the peak on which the witch is kneeling, swaying in a way that tells a story of their many journeys to this place, their church of land, sky and sea.
+The roar of the open ocean moves like a hungry beast snarling at the bottom of the cliff.
+It rushes the stoney shore, eating away at the slate painted black by the shimmering wet of salt and brine.
+Barnacles that latch on to the stones like razors, capture the moonlight and reflect it back as if to compete with the dark depths beneath.
+The great sea cloaks and stirs about you, two mighty jaws locked in a kiss.
+A sound astranged from the common expectation of the surrounding nature, is heard caught in the wind, notable only by the careful and curious.
+Easily missed except to those who are sensitive enough to the wyrd flutter of magick that dusts the landscape.
+The hum of a strange and wyrd melody dominates this open stadium of land to sea, kept by the spirits that watch on.
+The darkness, like a thick, clouded blanket that seems to fill every crevice of wind-swept coastal rosemary and warped banksia.
+As if a shawl on the peak where the witch is kneeling.
+The Witch is seen swaying in a way that tells a story of their many journeys to this place, their church of land, sky and sea.

 Open your eyes, do you remember?

-Wether its the witch that holds the tension of life and death and works the wyrd to re assemble the balances, to live through or meet with grace the terrible fate of death, or it is to become the bridge of hope in the resurrection of romance or even to bring peace between confused parties, or to be the midwife who offers herbs to the mother as she does the hardest job of all.
-The witch is born into this great tension, sometimes they are the centre of it, and so must learn fairly early on to establish a relationship to the often risky path of riding this current of existence.
-This uninformed and unstructured, hidden way of living
+Wether its the witch that holds the tension of life and death and works the wyrd to re-assemble the balances, to live through or meet with grace, the terrible fate of death, to become the bridge of hope in the resurrection of romance, to bring peace between confused parties, or to be the midwife who offers herbs to the mother as she does the hardest job of all.
+The witch is born into this great tension, and so of it.
+Sometimes they are the centre of it, and so must learn fairly early on to establish a relationship to the often risky path of riding this current of existence—this uninformed and unstructured, hidden way of living.
+One minute we are learning to walk, only to crawl again.

 Witches often exist at the apex of tension, and therefore on the outskirts of vision.
-We live on grand and smaller scales, and so with us we carry about a kind of energy.
-An energy that can capture the eye of the fearful by, the uncomfortable nature of merely existing is as if we are living threads of lightning, emitting charged currents of Godds and so often we become unsettling for some experiences.
-We exist as affirmation of the most strange and so only in someone’s moment of great pain or desperation, we can be approached, sometimes, the seeker must be in a state of feeling so loudly that the contrast of our existence is less so only then can they tell us their stories and feel the kind stare of the witch. we exist as affirmations of the strange, and we call those that dare wander too close to seek their own grand depths.
+We live in the face of assimilation, offering services to those with coin, and especially those without.
+So, with us, we carry a kind of energy, as if painted in watercolour, while those we encounter next to us are living monochromatic fantasies.
+An energy that can capture the eye of the fearful, simply by the uncomfortable nature of the fact we exist.
+It’s as if we are living threads of lightning, emitting charged currents of Godds, and so it is often that we become unsettling for some.
+We exist as an affirmation of the most strange, and so only in someone’s moment of great pain or desperation can we be approached.
+Sometimes, the seeker must be in a state of feeling so loudly that the contrast of our existence is less, so only then can they tell us their stories and feel the kind stare of the witch.
+We exist as affirmations of the strange, and we call those who dare wander too close to seek their own grand depths.
 The witch is an uncomfortable truth, never still.
 Even in the peaceful slumber or quiet meditation, the witch is in communion, a dance as a lifelong offering, constantly drawing with them a cacophony of histories, stories and people.
 We are living libraries of relationships.
-Those lips we kissed and that breath we shared is still alive with us now.
+Those lips we kissed and that breath we shared are still alive with us now.
 A free pour of longing that drew us to make a haunting approach of courage and surrender atop stones as we reach out and hear the sweet nothings of the godds and the spirits in their consort.
-All this as we draw forces of power and weave them deeply into the fabric of life and death, that seeds of such acts become a forest to guide forth the next who should dare such feats.
+All this as we draw forces of power and weave them deeply into the fabric of life and death, that seeds of such acts become a forest to guide forth those who should dare such feats.

 Witches are not separate because we are unmade, we are separate because somehow, somewhere along the path we stopped being subject to effect and began to explore our agency in love, because we must.
 Somehow, we dared fate to test us.
 Somehow we chose the full heart of fate and said in union with the most sacred “I love you too”.
 We are fate choosing itself, we are fate weaving threads of Hir wisdom, through pain, through ecstasy, as though quill nibs of desire dipped in the ink of truth.